-In the almost 25 years since then, science has repeatedly recognized the value of brain SPECT – the imaging technology we use with our patients at Amen Clinics – for assessing brain function.
+In the 30 years since then, science has repeatedly recognized the value of brain SPECT – the imaging technology we use with our patients at Amen Clinics – for assessing brain function.
 There is a robust amount of scientific data that support the utility of SPECT for revealing the blood flow patterns underlying many different types of brain problems.

 We are thrilled to see the progress in this field.
 We have been using brain SPECT imaging to help understand and treat our patients for the past 25 years, and have published or presented more than 70 scientific studies validating its use.

 The results of these studies repeatedly demonstrate the value of brain SPECT imaging for evaluating brain function, clarifying diagnoses, guiding treatment decisions, and measuring the effectiveness of treatment strategies.